-Spicy Chickpea Shakshuka is the vegetarian go-to breakfast recipe to make during the festive season!
-Loaded with energy-packed ingredients, this one-pot egg recipe is totally easy to make in less than 30 mins.
+This Easy Shakshuka with Chickpeas is the vegetarian go-to breakfast recipe to make during the festive season!
+Loaded with energy-packed ingredients and naturally gluten-free, this one-pot egg recipe is totally easy to make in less than 30 mins.

-When it comes to the day after the night before, Shakshuka is the sort of breakfast that gets you out of bed.
-It’s a popular energetic Middle Eastern breakfast dish to share, served directly from its hot skillet.
+When it comes to the day after a fun night out, a super easy shakshuka is the sort of breakfast that gets you out of bed.
+It’s a popular energetic Middle Eastern breakfast egg dish to share, served directly from its hot skillet.

-Despite the curious name, it’s basically poached eggs in tomato sauce ( a bit similar to the Italian Eggs in Purgatory), and it’s also incredibly easy to prepare, with simple pantry staples and a couple of fresh ingredients.
+Despite the curious name, shakshuka is basically a dish featuring poached eggs in tomato sauce ( a bit similar to the Italian Eggs in Purgatory), and it’s also incredibly easy to prepare, with simple pantry staples and a couple of fresh ingredients.

-This nutrient-packed meal brings together a hearty, fiery and spicy tomato and bell pepper sauce, a handful of protein-rich cooked chickpeas, topped up with free-range eggs baked to perfection and crusty bread for sopping up all the flavorful sauce.
+This nutrient-packed easy shakshuka makes a well balanced breakfast/brunch/lunch/dinner meal in as little as 25 minutes.
+The fiery and spicy tomato and bell pepper sauce with a added chickpeas, is the perfect base for free-range eggs baked to perfection and crusty bread to soak up all the flavorful sauce.

-I’ve added some Tabasco Green Sauce in the mix, which goes especially well with this Chickpea Shashuka, and it’s just a little bit milder than the classic Tabasco Sauce.
-It gives this breakfast dish a nice spicy kick that will wake you up, without being overwhelming and overpowering the other ingredients.
+For an extra spicy punch, I’ve added some Tabasco Green Sauce in the mix, which goes especially well with this easy shashuka, and it’s just a little bit milder than the classic Tabasco Sauce.
+It gives this breakfast dish a nice spicy kick without overwhelming and overpowering the other ingredients.

 I’m a massive fan of spicy ingredients and the way they easily bring any dish to the next level.
 So for this recipe I’ve teamed up with Tabasco and joined their Festive Survival Squad this holiday season, to create a recipe that works wonders for the morning after the night before.

-This Spicy Chickpea Shakshuka is packed with energy and nutrients and works magic as a breakfast after partying all night.
-Whether it’s a regular Saturday morning, Christmas day or even better the day after New Year’s Eve, this Shakshuka will surely cure any hangover – And if you don’t have any, it’s just a great excuse to splash everything down with a good Bloody Mary!
+This Spicy Chickpea Easy Shakshuka is packed with nutrients and works wonders as a breakfast after partying all night.
+Whether it’s a regular weekend morning, Christmas day or even better the day after New Year’s Eve, this easy shakshuka will surely cure any hangover – And if you don’t have any, it’s just a great excuse to splash everything down with a good Bloody Mary!

-A hearty and robust Spicy Chickpea Shakshuka is definitely my go-to brekkie after partying the night before – What’s your favorite “the day after the night before” breakfast recipes?
+This hearty and robust easy shakshuka is definitely my go-to brekkie after a fun night out – What’s your favorite “the day after the night before” breakfast recipes?
 Hit me with all your favourite recipes, I can’t wait to hear your ideas!
-And if you share it on social media, don’t forget to add the hashtags #Tabasco #thepetitecook #tabascosquadgoals #festivesurvivalsquad, so we can all easily look at all your delicious recipes!

 Did you make this recipe?